lbryio/lbry.com/content/news/222-hacktoberfest-2019.md

 Anyone who makes any contribution at all, even a one line typo fix, will receive a LBRY sticker.

-Anyone who contributes anything of any substance* will receive a LBRY T-Shirt.
+Anyone who contributes anything of any substance* will receive a sticker, LBRY t-shirt, and more.

-As always, anyone who contributes will receive LBC as [appreciation](https://lbry.com/faq/appreciation).
+And as always, anyone who contributes will receive LBC as [appreciation](https://lbry.com/faq/appreciation).

 Additionally, this month only, every contributor, new or returning, will receive a 10,000 LBC bonus for their first PR of this month.

+T-shirts and stickers will be the above Hacktoberfest image.

 *We’re going to be very inclusive as counting PRs as substantive, but due to some people making drive-by PRs to earn shirts, we’ve introduced this additional qualifier.